Updated: January 17, 2022

 Why should you organize and keep your financial records?

-- It saves time.
+First, it saves time.
 You know exactly where to look when you really need them.

-- It helps you keep track of your financial progress.
+And third, it helps you keep track of your financial progress.